 Do Squatters Have to Pay Property Taxes in Montana?

-In the state of Montana, squatters must pay property taxes in order to make an adverse possession claim.
+In the state of Montana, squatters must pay property taxes to make an adverse possession claim.
 In some states, the required continuous possession time can be reduced if the squatter pays taxes, but in Montana, this isn’t the case.
+To claim adverse possession, a squatter must pay state, county or municipal taxes for the full 5 years that they possess the property.

 How to Get Rid of Squatters in Montana

-There is an exception for a disabled landlord, however.
-If the landowner is under the age of 18, imprisoned, or legally incompetent, they have 5 years from the time their disability is lifted to dispute an adverse possession claim and reclaim their property.
+There is an exception for disabled landowners.
+If the landowner is under the age of 18, imprisoned due to a criminal charge and is imprisoned for a term less than life or legally incompetent, they have 5 years from the time their disability is lifted to dispute an adverse possession claim and reclaim their property.
 Their disability being ‘lifted’ can mean that they come of age, are released from prison, or regain competency.

-Otherwise, legal eviction is the only way to remove squatters from your properties.
-In Montana, there are a number of different eviction notices that a landowner can serve, but only one of them is truly applicable to a squatter situation.
+Otherwise, a formal legal eviction is the only way to remove squatters from the property.
+In Montana, there are several different eviction notices that a landowner can serve.

-Even after a successful eviction is completed, a law enforcement officer with a court order is the only one who is capable of removing the squatter.
-Any self-eviction measures taken by the landowner (such as turning off utilities or changing the locks) are illegal and can open them up to a lawsuit.
+When an eviction is granted by the court, the sheriff shall deliver a Writ of Possession to the squatter, this is a final notice to vacate the property, or the sheriff will forcibly remove them.
+It is important to note that a sheriff with a court order is the only one who can remove the squatter.
+Any self-eviction measures taken by the landowner (such as turning off utilities or changing the locks) are illegal and can end in a lawsuit.

 If the squatter has left behind any personal property, there are procedures in place to help landowners remove it.
 First, the landlord must wait 48 hours after the eviction to remove the property, and then they must make a reasonable effort to issue a written notice to the squatter.
 They have ten days to claim their property from that point.

 If they fail to claim the property, the landlord can dispose of it.
-However, if the squatter does respond, they have an addition 7 days to retrieve the property.
-The landowner can also charge them for storage and stop them from taking their property until the storage costs have been paid.
+However, if the squatter does respond, they have an additional 7 days to retrieve the property.
+The landowner can also charge the squatter for storage.

 Tips for Protecting Yourself From Squatters in Montana